yopeng2025/minishell/README.md

 # Minishell - As Beautiful as a Shell can be

-**Inspired by the world-famous Bash, this project explores the depths of system calls, process management, and lexical analysis to create a robust command-line interpreter from scratch.**
+**Inspired by Bash, this project explores the depths of system calls, process management, and lexical analysis to create a robust command-line interpreter from scratch.**

-## 🧠 Features
+## Features

 - Execute external commands
 - Built-in commands: `cd`, `echo`, `pwd`, `export`, `unset`, `env`, `exit`